The Long Discourses

 4. “Between Sumeru the mountain king and Mount Khadiraka, the nāga kings Nanda and Upananda have their two palaces.
 Each is 6,000 yojanas across.
 Those palaces have seven walls, seven balustrades, seven nettings, and seven rows of trees that encircle them with decorations made of the seven treasures … and countless birds sing to each other peacefully as before.

 5. “On the north shore of the great ocean, there’s a great tree called Kūṭaśālmali that’s shared between the nāga kings and garuḍas.
 The area under the tree is seven yojanas around, and it’s a hundred yojanas tall.
-It’s leaves and limbs spread out in all four directions to cover fifty yojanas.
+Its leaves and limbs spread out in all four directions to cover fifty yojanas.

 6. “To the east of this great tree, there’s an egg-born nāga king’s palace and an egg-born garuḍa’s palace.
-Each of their palaces are 6,000 yojanas across.
+Each of their palaces is 6,000 yojanas across.
 Those palaces have seven walls, seven balustrades, seven nettings, and seven rows of trees that encircle them with decorations made of the seven treasures … and countless birds sing to each other peacefully as before.

 7. “To the south of the tree Kūṭaśālmali, there’s a womb-born nāga king’s palace and a womb-born garuḍa’s palace.
 Each of their palaces is 6,000 yojanas across.
 Those palaces have seven walls, seven balustrades, seven nettings, and seven rows of trees that encircle them with decorations made of the seven treasures … and countless birds sing to each other peacefully as before.